Updated: Mar 15

 Food Quality Matters

 Let's face it, french fries are vegan.
-Candy is vegetarian.
+Candy is a vegetarian.

 Neither of these will help lower your risk of heart disease or lose weight.
 When it comes to choosing vegetarianism, you'll have to make quality choices in order to get the benefits.